tonderio/tonder-sdk/README.md

 ## Field Validation Functions

-For LiteCheckout implementations, the SDK provides validation functions to ensure the integrity of card data before submitting:
+For LiteInlineCheckout implementations, the SDK provides validation functions to ensure the integrity of card data before submitting:

 - `validateCardNumber(cardNumber)`: Validates the card number using the Luhn algorithm.
 - `validateCardholderName(name)`: Checks if the cardholder name is valid.